 In August, the first of half season five was released (you can read our Lucifer season five review here) on the streaming service, which die-hard fans avidly binged through in no time at all.

-However, there had been some concern over when the second half of the season would arrive, given that filming had been interrupted by the coronavirus pandemic back in March.
+However, there had been some concern over when Lucifer season 5 part 2 would arrive, given that filming had been interrupted by the coronavirus pandemic back in March.

 Fortunately, co-showrunner Joe Henderson has now confirmed that season five has entirely wrapped and Team Lucifer are now busy getting it ready for release.

 "Today is our first day of shooting Lucifer season 6," he said in a Twitter post.
 "So happy we've finished up season 5, and we will be working our buns off to get it finished and to Netflix!"